shinyPy/ai-reactchat/README.md

 2. Settings and then put your API Key in the general tab, it is saved in localStorage.
 3. enjoy chatting

+you could change the endpoint too but the default is oxygen api
 ## Contributions

 All contributions are welcome.
 Feel free to open an issue or create a pull request.

+## Notes

+I hate typescript.